Thathera: Present circumstances

-In Bihar
+Bihar

 In Bihar, the Thatheras are classified as a Backward Caste.

+Haryana

+In Haryana, the Thatheras are classified as a Backward Caste in Block B as Extreme Backward Classes.

+Himachal Pradesh

+In Himachal Pradesh, the Thatheras are also known as Thathiars and were recognized as Schedule Caste in 1976.

 UNESCO Listing and Government Programs

 Although people of the Thathera community reside across the country, only those from Jandiala Guru in the state of Punjab were included in the UNESCO's List of Intangible Cultural Heritage.

 After years of neglect and inaction on the part of the government and the civil society, the UNESCO listing prompted the Deputy Commissioner of Amritsar to collaborate with students of Shri Ram College of Commerce to revive the dying craft form.
 Soon, Navjot Singh Sidhu, the then Minister of Tourism of Punjab pledged Rs.
 10 lakhs to this effort, under the umbrella of Project Virasat.